 Private Manning, Gender Reassignment, and Cruel and Unusual Punishment

-The convicted soldier's quest for gender reassignment treatment may invoke the cruel and unusual punishment clause.
+Requests by prisoners for gender-reassignment treatment evoke the cruel and unusual punishment clause.

 The phrase “cruel and unusual punishment” often relates to sentences for criminal defendants.
 But it can also apply to conditions those defendants face once they are imprisoned.
 Lack of food, physical abuse, and sleep deprivation are examples.
-But there’s an altogether new form of cruel and unusual punishment that courts have begun to recognize: failure to provide gender reassignment treatment to transgender inmates.
+But there’s a relatively new form of cruel and unusual punishment that some courts have recognized: failure to provide gender-reassignment treatment to transgender inmates.

 The Case of Private Manning

-In July of 2013, a military judge convicted then Private Bradley Manning of 20 charges relating to his releasing hundreds of thousands of classified documents to WikiLeaks.
+In July of 2013, a military judge convicted then Private Bradley Manning of 20 charges relating to the release of hundreds of thousands of classified documents to WikiLeaks.
 Most of the convictions related to espionage, theft, and fraud.
 The judge acquitted Manning of the most serious charge of aiding the enemy.
 In August of the same year, the judge sentenced Manning to 35 years in prison.
 But it’s what came after the sentence that really stirred debate.

 Shortly after the sentence, Manning announced that she would go by the name Chelsea and hoped to begin hormone therapy as soon as possible.
 The prison set to hold Manning quickly responded, pointing to military policy against “hormone therapy or sex-reassignment surgery for gender identity disorder.”
-The prison might not have a say in the matter, though, since the Eighth Amendment to the U.S. Constitution might require treatment.
+But eventually, in February of 2015, the Army approved Manning for hormone therapy.

 Cruel and Unusual Punishment

 Prisoners have rights to basic life necessities, such as food, shelter, clothing, and medical care.
 So, prison officials showing “deliberate indifference to serious medical needs” violates the cruel and unusual punishment clause.
-Prisoners who can show a “substantial risk of serious harm” from lack of medical care—regardless of the care’s cost—will prevail on a cruel and unusual punishment claim.
-And the clause requires that prison officials treat the root of any medical problem, rather than treat it only to make it less painful.
-With these tenets, the judge in Kosilek held that the DOC had to provide sex reassignment to the prisoner in question.
+Prisoners who can show a “substantial risk of serious harm” from lack of medical care will prevail on a cruel and unusual punishment claim.
+And courts have observed that the clause requires that prison officials treat the root of any medical problem, rather than treat it only to make it less painful.